Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = 4.6.11 – 27/04/2025 =

-- Improved: Security has been updated to address vulnerabilities.
+- Improved: Security has been enhanced to address vulnerabilities.
+- Fixed: The 3-image slider overlay issue has been resolved.

 = 4.6.10 – 16/04/2025 =